 I suppose two questions on the back of that, so 29 years of running the business day-to-day, but did you have any recurring challenges?
 It’ll probably be staff, I guess, but maybe something else that’s always coming up?
 And how did you deal with those as you grew?

 Dean Horridge 21:08

-Yeah in any operational business, staff is always the number one challenge.
+Yeah, in any operational business, staff is always the number one challenge.
 And then also cash flow.
 When you’re growing so quick, as I did, cash flow is always quite a big issue.
 But a lot of those areas we’ve come a long way from when I started to now.
 We have many small operators now having to rent an online booking system.
-When I started, it was checks, I don’t know if you know those James.
+When I started, it was cheques.
+I don’t know if you know those James.

 James Moore 21:40

 You know what, when I found out you got charged by the bank to deposit cheques, that was an eye-opener for me.